 which after some elementary consideration gives us

-To simplify the following steps we choose a 2-dimensional Euclidean coordinate system [ECS] centered such that E[X] = 0 and E[Y] = 0.
+To simplify the following steps we choose a 2-dimensional Cartesian coordinate system [CCS] centered such that E[X] = 0 and E[Y] = 0.

-In the case of a bivariate normal distribution we call the respective probability function [pdf] g2(x,y) Using this pdf we find that we have to solve the following integral:
+In the case of a centered “Bivariate Normal Distribution” [BVD] we call the respective probability function g2c(x,y) (see a previous post) .
+A centered BVD can always be achieved by moving the origin of the CCS appropriately.
+Using this pdf we find that we have to solve the following integral:

 Useful integral formulas